wilkinsonlab/FLAIR-GG/Onboarding/En Documentation/DataService.md

 ## ![](https://placehold.jp/17/ff0000/000000/20x20.png?text=M) Publisher
-Pointer to the Organisation that published the resource (from the Organisation sheet; a dropdown list will appear).
+Pointer to the Organisation that published the resource (from the Organisation sheet; a dropdown list will appear, allowing you to select from pre-established options).

 *Example:*
 César Gómez Campo Banco de Germoplasma Vegetal de la UPM

 ## ![](https://placehold.jp/17/ff0000/000000/20x20.png?text=M) Theme

-Points to an URL that specifies relevant concepts that classify the resource.
+Points to an URL that specifies relevant concepts that classify the Data Service (they are basically Keywords for computers).
+The best concepts to include here are what you think make your resource unique, what the users might find most interesting about your resource.
 They must be ontological terms, and typically, these can be looked up using the [Ontology Lookup Service (OLS)](https://www.ebi.ac.uk/ols4/index)  or [Bioportal](https://bioportal.bioontology.org/).

 In most cases, this will be http://edamontology.org/format_3790 (SPARQL)